massoncheg/forgejo-docs/docs/contributor/localization-admin.md

 Weblate will retry connection attempts but it takes hours before it does that.
 If Codeberg is currently [available](https://status.codeberg.eu/) and working, the project can simply be unlocked manually to allow the translators to keep working.

-### Weblate was not reset before unlocking

-If Weblate was not reset after a translation squash-merge was performed, and it already has new edits, the following steps must be taken to resolve failing rebase and save the new edits:

-1. Lock Weblate if it didn't lock itself yet due to a rebase error
-2. Make sure there are no [pending changes](https://translate.codeberg.org/projects/forgejo/forgejo/#repository).
-If there are, click `Commit`
-3. Download current [translation files](https://translate.codeberg.org/download/forgejo/forgejo/?format=zip) just in case something goes wrong
-4. Add internal Weblate git repository to your remotes and fetch it: `git remote add weblate https://translate.codeberg.org/git/forgejo/forgejo`, `git fetch -u weblate`
-5. Checkout into it's branch to see which commits it contains: `git checkout weblate/forgejo`.
-Identify the new commits that were not squash-merged into the Forgejo repository yet
-6. Checkout a new branch from `forgejo` branch: `git switch forgejo`, `git checkout -b i18n-weblate-recovery`
-7. Cherry-pick the new commits into this new branch: `git cherry-pick <commit>`
-8. Publish this branch and open a PR
-9. Wait for the PR to be merged
-10. Click `Reset`
-11. Click `Update`
-12. Click unlock

 ### Commit changing non-base locales was merged before Weblate

 If a commit changing translation files other than `en_US.ini` was merged before all changes from Weblate were merged, it could have caused Weblate to lock itself due to failed rebase.
 If the rebase did succeed, everything is ok and no steps need to be taken, just be more cautious with merges next time.
-If Weblate failed to rebase, the following steps must be taken:
+If Weblate failed to rebase, there are two ways to solve this issue.

+#### Revert and merge in correct sequence

 1. Make a PR that reverts the commit that caused the breakage
 2. Merge this PR
 3. Make Weblate commit and push all changes
 4. Merge the Weblate PR
-5. Rebase the commit(s) of the PR that caused the breakage on top of the new Weblate commit, open a new PR
+5. Rebase the commit(s) of the PR that caused the breakage on top of the merged Weblate commit, open a new PR

-Alternatively the same steps as in `Weblate was not reset before unlocking` can be taken, except that the conflicts must be resolved with Weblate commits instead of the breaking PR commits.
+#### Merge translations manually

+1. Fetch the branch that Weblate uses:
+   `git remote add weblate https://translate.codeberg.org/git/forgejo/forgejo` `git fetch -u weblate`
+   `git checkout weblate/forgejo`
+2. Checkout into a new branch:
+   `git checkout -b i18n-weblate-recovery`
+3. Rebase it on top of latest commit in main Forgejo branch `git rebase -i <latest-commit>`
+4. Propose a new PR with fixed commit and merge it
+5. Close PR created by Weblate, reset Weblate

+Alternatively to rebase you can also interactively cherry-pick the commit on top of a new branch based on latest.

+## Other merge strategies

+Forgejo used to have different merge workflows based on squashing the PR.
+The old instructions are available in [older version of the documentation](/docs/v10.0/contributor/localization-admin/).